fangohr/finmag/doc/aboutfinmag.rst

 - ``background`` - background info that is crucial for the code, for example key publications.
 Add (binary) data (such as pdf) sparingly to keep repository size small.
 - ``bin``: - scripts we need; currently only used by Jenkins
-- ``devtests``: a directory used to develop new features, and to have a repository for code that is incomplete, and thus would fail regression tests.
+- ``sandbox``: a directory used to develop new features, and to have a repository for code that is incomplete, and thus would fail regression tests.
 When a new feature is completed, it (and associated tests) should be move to the ``src`` directory (and thus execute automatically).
 One should also add an example of usage into the ``examples`` directory which will be included in the documentation.
-- ``devtests/basics-*``: ``devtests`` is also sometimes used to test small things that may be worth storing in the repository (because we need to get back to it and/or it could be useful to other developers) but which is not really worth including in the finmag package): typically to improve our understanding of some software method.
+- ``sandbox/basics-*``: ``sandbox`` is also sometimes used to test small things that may be worth storing in the repository (because we need to get back to it and/or it could be useful to other developers) but which is not really worth including in the finmag package): typically to improve our understanding of some software method.
 - ``doc``: the sphinx-based documentation.
 This is automatically built by jenkins after every push to the bitbucket server, and failures are reported as warnings.
 Makes use of code in ``examples``.
 - ``examples``: a gallery of example code that demonstrates particular features.
 Usually combined with a file documenting the example, which is included in the sphinx-based documentation.
 The documentation is built on jenkins after ``py.test`` has executed in the ``examples`` directory: this can be used to create bitmaps, data tables for the documentation that should be re-computed with every built.
 - ``install``: collection of scripts